 - 2.7 The council's risk register draws together all the potential consequences of failing to deliver service objectives.
-It identifies the relative importance of these potential problems and assigns responsibilities for attempting to reduce the likelihood and/or impact to the preferred risk appetite if they do occur. - 2.8 The terms of reference of the audit and performance review panel are specific to their responsibilities for ensuring that the key risks are properly assessed and managed and for their approving the annual risk management strategy. - 2.9 Including specific risk assessments as part of decision-making papers to elected members and CMT ensures that any risks inherent in a decision are made more noticeable and hence subject to improved scrutiny. - 2.10 Risk management therefore requires: - Risk being everyone's business.
+It identifies the relative importance of these potential problems and assigns responsibilities for attempting to reduce the likelihood and/or impact to the preferred risk appetite if they do occur. - 2.8 The terms of reference of the audit and performance review panel are specific to their responsibilities for ensuring that the key risks are properly assessed and managed and for their approving the annual risk management strategy. - 2.9 Including specific risk assessments as part of decision-making papers to elected members and Senior Management Team ensures that any risks inherent in a decision are made more noticeable and hence subject to improved scrutiny.
+The report template requires writers to include any relevant risks from the corporate risk register.

+2.10 Risk management therefore requires:

+- Risk being everyone's business.
 All staff must be competent in and accountable for managing risk within their area of responsibility. - A consistent management framework on how best to manage risk. - Relevant legislative requirements and political, social and economic environments to be taken into account in managing risk. - Good quality information.

-3 RISK MANAGEMENT FRAMEWORK AIMS AND OBJECTIVES 2017/18
+3 RISK MANAGEMENT FRAMEWORK AIMS AND OBJECTIVES 2018/19

-- 3.1 The risk management framework aims to achieve in 2017/18 an environment where risk management becomes an integral part of planning, management processes and the general culture. - 3.2 It will achieve this through implementing a number of objectives: - Supporting the council's Corporate Plan 2016-2020 - Assessment of the challenges faced by the council, through improved decisionmaking and targeted risk mitigation and control. - Implementing transparent and responsible risk management processes, which align with accepted best practice. - Minimising risk to customers who use council maintained assets. - Providing a sound basis for the corporate risk financing strategy. - Detailing the known risks in each year's budget report along with an estimate of the reserves required to cover the related liabilities.
+- 3.1 The risk management framework aims to achieve in 2018/19 an environment where risk management becomes an integral part of planning, management processes and the general culture. - 3.2 It will achieve this through implementing a number of objectives: - Supporting the council's Corporate Plan 2016-2020 - Assessment of the challenges faced by the council, through improved decisionmaking and targeted risk mitigation and control. - Implementing transparent and responsible risk management processes, which align with accepted best practice. - Minimising risk to customers who use council maintained assets. - Providing a sound basis for the corporate risk financing strategy.

-&lt;sup>6 "Chartered Institute of Public Finance and Accountancy".
+6 "Chartered Institute of Public Finance and Accountancy".
 The only UK professional accounting body that specialises in the public sector.